vel-14/Chest-Xray-image-classifier/README.md

 Layer 4: Convolutional Layer (128 filters, 3x3 kernel, stride 2, padding 1) -> ReLU -> BatchNorm -> Flatten

 Fully Connected Layer 1: Linear (128 * 2 * 2 -> 64) -> ReLU -> Dropout (0.3)

 Fully Connected Layer 2: Linear (64 -> 2)

+## Model Training

+The training loop runs for a specified number of epochs, during which it optimizes the model using the Adam optimizer and cross-entropy loss.
+The training progress is printed every 100 mini-batches.

+## Model Evaluation

+After training, the model is evaluated on the test set, and the accuracy is calculated and printed.